 SCREENING OF DONORS AND RECIPIENTS

 International societies (AASLD, EASL and APASL) released guidance recommending screening of donors and recipients for SARS-CoV-2 with reverse transcription-polymerase chain reaction (RT-PCR) of upper respiratory tract secretions[3-5].
 A negative RT-PCR is required within 48 hours from graft retrieval or LT[23].
 In view of the high rates of false negative RT-PCR results, AASLD and APASL also recommend screening donors for recent exposure, fever or symptoms suggestive of COVID-19 and utilizing imaging of the chest (chest radiograph or computed tomography).
-Computed tomography of the chest is being increasingly used in the evaluation of COVID-19 patients, and has the ability to demonstrate lung changes even before RT-PCR becomes positive[23].
+Computed tomography of the chest is being increasingly used in the evaluation of COVID-19 patients, and is able to demonstrate lung changes even before RT-PCR becomes positive[23].
 Screening of the recipient is similar and includes molecular testing, history of recent exposure, symptoms/signs and findings on imaging studies.

 COVID-19 IN TRANSPLANT RECIPIENTS

 It was initially hypothesized that LT recipients with SARS-CoV-2 infection might be at increased risk of death due to age, immunosuppression and metabolic comorbidities.
 Cohort studies published after the outbreak of the pandemic showed a case-fatality rate of 12%-25% which was not increased compared to the general population[24-32].
-Tacrolimus immunosuppression was not found to be associated with the risk of death in the context of SARS-CoV-2 infection, on the contrary, it seemed to be protective in some studies[31].
+Tacrolimus immunosuppression was not found to be associated with the risk of death in the context of SARS-CoV-2 infection, on the contrary, it seemed to be protective as shown in some studies[31].
 Age and comorbidities were the main predictors of outcome in most studies, similar to the general population[30].
 The main findings of these studies are summarized in Table 1.

-An analysis of the ELITA-ELTR COVID-19 registry between 1st March and June 27th 2020 included 243 adult LT recipients with COVID-19 across Europe[31].
-84% required hospital admission and 19% admission to the ICU.
+An analysis of the ELITA-ELTR COVID-19 registry between March 1 and June 27, 2020 included 243 adult LT recipients with COVID-19 across Europe[31].
+Of them, 84% required hospital admission and 19% admission to the ICU.
 Overall mortality was 20%.
 Among those requiring ICU admission, the mortality rate was 25%.
 Respiratory failure was the main cause of death.
 Age > 70 years, diabetes mellitus and chronic kidney disease were independently associated with the risk of death.
 Tacrolimus was associated with lower probability of death.

 A Spanish cohort study (SETH cohort) reported the outcomes of 111 LT recipients diagnosed with COVID-19.
 The incidence of SARS-CoV-2 infection in this cohort was almost double compared to the general population.
-86.5% required hospital admission and 10.8% admission to the ICU[24].
+Of them, 86.5% required hospital admission and 10.8% admission to the ICU[24].
 Overall mortality rate was 18% and was lower than in the matched general population.
 Mycophenolate-containing immunosuppression was associated with increased risk of death, but not tacrolimus or everolimus.
 Immunosuppression withdrawal had no effect on outcome.

 Similar results were reported by an international cohort study (18 countries) with 151 LT recipients with COVID-19 against 627 non-transplant COVID-19 patients[29].
 Similar to previous reports, 82% of LT recipients required hospital admission.
 LT recipients were more likely to require ICU admission (28% vs 8%).
 Mortality rate was lower among LT recipients (19% vs 27%, P = 0.046).
 When the groups were matched for age, sex and comorbidities, LT was not associated with increased risk of death.
 Risk factors for death among LT recipients were age, creatinine and non-liver cancer.